Email FacebookTwitterMenu burgerClose thin

 Tips for Achieving Your Retirement Goals

-- Consider talking to a financial advisor about whether you’re financially prepared to retire outside the United States.
+• Consider talking to a financial advisor about whether you’re financially prepared to retire outside the United States.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goalsget started now.

 Photo credit: ©iStock.com/rusm, ©iStock.com/ViewApart, ©iStock.com/liseykina